wukrit/slack-app-template/README.md

 ### Configure Interactive Endpoint
 Under the Slack settings for Interactivity & Shortcuts you need to add a URL where Slack will send requests for interactions.
 You can use [ngrok](https://ngrok.com/) to set up a URL that points back to your local server.
 Point it at the `/interactions` endpoint.
 A full ngrok URL will look something like https://my-subdomain.ngrok.io/interactions.
 ### Add a Global Shortcut
-Under the Interactivity & Shortcuts you can **Create New Shortcut** — add a Global Shortcut with whatever you want for the name and callback ID.
+Under the Interactivity & Shortcuts settings you can **Create New Shortcut** — add a Global Shortcut with whatever you want for the name and callback ID.
 ### Installing
 1. Go to Install App in the Slack settings and click the button to install.
 You will receive a Bot User OAuth Access Token.
 1. Add a `.env` file to your repository with `SLACK_BOT_TOKEN=your_token_here`